FAQ：The 1st Solicitation of Entities starting FY2023

 When will the results of the paper screening be informed?
 When will the review committee be held?

-We will inform the entity having passed the paper screening of the result as soon as possible.
-The review committee is planned to be held on late March.
+We will inform the applicant who has passed the paper screening as soon as possible.
+The review committee is planned to be held in late March, 2023.

 Please refer to the following URL.

-Detailed schedule will be notified after the paper screening.
+Detailed schedule will be informed after the paper screening.

-Is the number of proposals to be adopted decided in advance?
+Is the number of proposals to be adopted fixed in advance?

 Regarding the RFP (Miscellaneous)